njerezlillo/improvedprocesscapability/README.md

 # Improved process capability assessment through semiparametric piecewise modeling

+pwexp.R: Contains all the main functions related to the piecewise power-law model.

+capability.R: Contains all the main functions related to the piecewise power-law model.

 ## Application:

-1.- "post-jeff.R": Contains the script for the results of Bayesian inference using the Jeffreys prior.
+cod_1.
+R: Contains the script for the results of Bayesian inference using the Jeffreys prior.

-2.- "post-reference-mle.R": Contains the script for the results of Bayesian inference using the Jeffreys prior and Classical inference using ML estimators, respectively.
+cod_2.
+R: Contains the script for the results of Bayesian inference using the Jeffreys prior.

-3.- "qqplot-jeff.R": Contains the script for qqplots used in the application section.
+cod_3.
+R: Contains the script for the results of Bayesian inference using the Jeffreys prior.

-4.- "df_1947_2023.xls": Corresponds to the database used.

 ## Simulation Study:

+sim_Cpk_i: Contains the programming for the figures in the simulation study. i = 1, 2, 3.

+sim_Cpm_i: Contains the programming for the figures in the simulation study. i = 1, 2, 3.

+sim_CpmA_i: Contains the programming for the figures in the simulation study. i = 1, 2, 3.

+sim_Cpmk_i: Contains the programming for the figures in the simulation study. i = 1, 2, 3.

-1.- "simu-final.R": Contains the programming for the figures in the simulation study.
+sim_tau_i: Contains the programming for the figures in the simulation study. i = 1, 2, 3.

 ## Reference
-Soares V, Jerez-Lillo N, Ferreira P, Ramos P..
-Improved process capability assessment through semiparametric piecewise modeling.
+Soares V, Jerez-Lillo N, Ferreira P, Ramos P. Improved process capability assessment through semiparametric piecewise modeling.